TruebitProtocol/truebit-eth/README.md

 ```

 #### Windows interpreter install
 Follow the patterns above for Linux and macOS.
+You may wish to use a Linux emulator.

 ### Starting up
 We now walk through the steps to start IPFS, Clef, Geth, and then Truebit-OS.